royapakzad/guardrail_agentic/README.md

 **Mode B (Agentic Comparison):** Run the same pipeline, but evaluate each response with multiple guardrail judges side by side:
 - A **non-agentic** guardrail that scores the response using only its built-in knowledge.
-- An **agentic** guardrail that can actively search the web, fetch documents, and check whether URLs cited in the response actually resolve — before issuing a judgment.
+- An **agentic** guardrail that can actively search the web, fetch documents, databases lookups, and check whether URLs cited in the response actually resolve — before issuing a judgment.
-- **Multiple independent judges** (e.g. GPT, Claude, Gemini) all evaluating the same assistant response, enabling cross-model guardrail comparison.
+- **Multiple independent guardrail judges** (e.g. GPT, Claude, Gemini) all evaluating the same assistant response, enabling cross-model guardrail comparison.

 The outputs of all paths are recorded together so they can be compared row by row.